Upcoming Audition

 AUDITION REQUIREMENTS

-This show requires 10+ actors of all race, genders, identity, capability, and/or experience, ages 18+.
+This show requires 10+ actors of all race, genders, identity, capability, and/or experience.
+Roles can be scaled to the age of performers, by all roles are preferred to be cast at least 16+.
+Limited roles available for anyone under 18, due to content.
 The casting team is looking for a diverse group of performers across the board.
-This production is rated mature.
+This production is rated PG-13 for violence, some adult content/language.

 WHAT TO BRING: